Avon rejects $10 billion takeover bid from Coty

 Avon has been conducting an internal probe into whether it broke the Foreign Corrupt Practices Act to get that license.
 The U.S. government announced its own investigation last year.

 Late on Monday, Avon said that it had elected Douglas R. Conant to its board of directors, effective immediately, replacing Paul Pressler.
-Conant is the former CEO of Campbell's Soup Co.
+Conant is the former CEO of Campbell's Soup Co (CPB.N).

 (Reporting by Phil Wahba in New York.
 Additional reporting by Mihir Dalal in Bangalore, and Nivedita Bhattacharjee in Chicago.; Editing by John Wallace and Maureen Bavdek)